messense/dav-server-rs/doc/APPLE-Finder-hints.md

 Furthermore, we disallow moving, removing etc of those files.
 The files do not show up in a PROPSTAT of the rootdirectory.

-If a PROPFIND with `Depth: 1` is done on a directory, we check for every file in the directory if a corresponding `._` file exists.
-If _not_, we add the `._` file to a negative cache.
-If we receive a PROPSTAT for such a file within a few seconds, we return 404 Not Found.
+If a PROPFIND with `Depth: 1` is done on a directory, we add the directory pathname to an LRU cache, and the pathname of each file of which the name starts with `._`.
+Since we then know which `._` files exist, it is easy to return a fast 404 for PROPSTAT request for `._` files that do not exist.
+The cache is kept consistent by checking the timestamp on the parent directory, and a timeout.